QAhell/German-Inflections/README.md

 This repository provides MySQL scripts that contain inflections of the German words from Wiktionary.

-At the moment it only contains proper *nouns* and *regular verbs*.
+At the moment it only contains proper *nouns* and *verbs*.
-You'll see adjectives in this repository at the end of this year.
+You'll see adjectives in this repository by the end of this year.

 ## License